edgracilla/redman-rbac/README.md

 # Verb Based RBAC
 A not so simple Role-Based Access Control System

-It is highly influenced by [https://en.wikipedia.org/wiki/File-system_permissions](File System) symbolic notation
+It is highly influenced by [File System](https://en.wikipedia.org/wiki/File-system_permissions) symbolic notation

 e.g. \